LichtnerLevente/stackoverflow/README.md

-# Stack Overflow 2.0 Documentation
+# Stack Overflow 2.0 Table of Content

 - [Introduction](#introduction)
 - [Technologies Used](#technologies-used)